OpenNTI/nti.dataserver/docs/content-cards.rst

 		optional string image;
 		optional int image_width;
 		optional int image_height;

+		// An NTIID for the actul target.
+If the target is hosted
+		// content, this will be the same as the href.
+If the target
+		// is external content, this may be derived.
+In either case,
+		// it can be used as a containerId. optional string target_ntiid;
 	}

 The HTML for a card in authored content will have the following form